RhetTbull/osxphotos/README.md

                                   run with --cleanup first if you're not certain.

+  --add-exported-to-album ALBUM   Add all exported photos to album ALBUM in
+                                  Photos.
+Album ALBUM will be created if it doesn't exist.
+All exported photos will be added to this album.
+This only works if the Photos library being exported is the last- opened (default) library in Photos.
+This
+                                  feature is currently experimental.
+I don't
+                                  know how well it will work on large export sets.

+  --add-skipped-to-album ALBUM    Add all skipped photos to album ALBUM in
+                                  Photos.
+Album ALBUM will be created if it doesn't exist.
+All skipped photos will be added to this album.
+This only works if the Photos library being exported is the last- opened (default) library in Photos.
+This
+                                  feature is currently experimental.
+I don't
+                                  know how well it will work on large export sets.

+  --add-missing-to-album ALBUM    Add all missing photos to album ALBUM in
+                                  Photos.
+Album ALBUM will be created if it doesn't exist.
+All missing photos will be added to this album.
+This only works if the Photos library being exported is the last- opened (default) library in Photos.
+This
+                                  feature is currently experimental.
+I don't
+                                  know how well it will work on large export sets.

   --exportdb EXPORTDB_FILE        Specify alternate name for database file which
                                   stores state information for export and
                                   --update.
 If --exportdb is not specified,